mmonteleone/DeLorean/README.markdown

 ### Requirements

-DeLorean has no external library dependencies, and is tested across all modern browsers.
+DeLorean has no external library dependencies, and has been tested in IE6, IE7, IE8, FireFox 3.5, Safari 4, Chromium, and Opera 10.

 ### Downloading/Installation